 If your card doesn't work in the card reader of your residence hall, contact a roommate, Residence Life, or University Police.
 Then call or email Housing and Food Services so they can identify and fix the problem.

-Report lost cards by calling or emailing Housing and Food Services.
+Report lost cards online or by calling or emailing Housing and Food Services.
 Your card access will be suspended until a new card can be issued.

 For the safety of all residents, outside entrance doors are to remain closed at all times.
 If a door is propped open, an alarm will sound.
 To shut off the alarm, remove any props and close the door.
 The alarm will turn off automatically.

 To ensure your own security, students should take these steps:

 - Never let strangers into buildings or rooms.